-I think I just fell in love with my slow cooker again.
-These slow cooker meatball subs are so incredibly tender, flavorful, and just all-around decadent thanks to that low and slow simmer in marinara sauce.
+These meatball subs are so incredibly tender, flavorful, and just all-around decadent thanks to that low and slow simmer in marinara sauce.
+If you’ve been looking for how to make meatball subs at home, this recipe is a must.
 It’s magical!
 And the best part is that this recipe makes a pretty big batch, so you can freeze half for later (use them in subs or on pasta)!
 Cook once, eat twice. 🙌

 Recipe Tips

-- Take care not to overmix the meatball mixture.
+- Make sure not to overmix the meatball mixture.
 Overmixing will cause the meatballs to turn out dry and tough.

-- Make sure to layer the meatballs and sauce as described in the recipe to ensure they cook through evenly.
+- Layer the meatballs and sauce.
+This ensures they cook through evenly.

-- All slow cookers work a little bit differently, so I advise checking early and often the first time you make this recipe so that the meat doesn’t get overcooked.
+- All slow cookers work a little bit differently.
+I advise checking early and often the first time you make this recipe, so that the meat doesn’t get overcooked.
 The internal temperature should be 165°F.

-- I like to toast the buns to help prevent them from turning soggy too quickly.
+- Toast the buns.
+I find this will help prevent them from turning soggy too quickly.

 Ingredients